-This semi-modern camparound has 49 sites overlooking Van Etten Lake, Campsites will accommodate tents and small and large trailers.
+This semi-modern campground has 49 sites overlooking Van Etten Lake.
+Campsites will accommodate tents and small and large trailers.
 Some universally accessible sites are also available.
 Campground amenities include vault toilets, potable water from a forced water main, and an improved boat launch.
-Located on Old 41. dnr.state.mi.us/parksandtrails

-Huron Sunrise Park & Three Mile Park

-Located approximately three miles north of Oscoda, this 14-acre beach park offers gravel parking along the side of the road and accessible trails for bicycling along the Lake Huron shore.
+A fee (Recreation Passport) is required for entry.
+Located on Old 41. michigan.gov/dnr 📴 👍 Huron Sunrise Park & Three Mile Park  👔 🚱 Located approximately three miles north of Oscoda, this 14-acre beach park offers gravel parking along the side of the road and accessible trails for bicycling along the Lake Huron shore.
 These trails feed into Three Mile Park, which is owned and operated by the Michigan Department of Transportation.
 Accessible and additional parking is available at this roadside park.
 Located on US 23.